 Inflammation itself is not bad.
 It is the body’s first response to a foreign invader, such as bacteria, pathogens, or toxins.
 It also occurs whenever there is an injury to the tissues.
 Immediately upon such an invasion, the tissues release chemicals that cause swelling, warmth, redness, pain, and immobility.

 If the wound or infection is deep within the body, you probably will not feel any of these symptoms of inflammation.
 But they are still occurring.
 This is how your immune system fights infection.
 If not for the inflammatory response, you wouldn’t survive an injury or illness.
-This is called acute inflammation because it is of short duration and recent onset.
 Once the foreign invaders are destroyed and the healing is sufficiently underway, the inflammation recedes.

-Chronic inflammation is an entirely different matter.
-With chronic inflammation, the immune system mistakenly targets a substance as a threat and reacts accordingly.
+Chronic inflammation, by contrast, lasts for a prolonged period of time, from several months to years.
+It occurs when the immune system continues sending out inflammatory cells when there is no threat present.
+In other words, it mistakenly targets a substance as a threat and reacts accordingly.
 This happens when tissues are in distress and release inflammation-causing chemicals.
 The immune system sends white blood cells out to fight something that, it turns out, is not something we would consider a threat.
 (It could be ingredients in our diet, for instance.)
 These cells end up attacking and destroying healthy tissue.
 Those tissues trigger inflammation, which causes the immune system to send more white blood cells.
 The inflammation doesn’t recede.

 Many researchers now believe chronic inflammation to be the root cause of most health conditions and diseases.